Marion County, Tennessee: Politics

 Prior to 2004, Marion County was a Democratic-leaning swing county in presidential elections, backing the national winner in all but five elections from 1912 to 2004.
 Since then, it has become increasingly Republican similar to the rest of rural Tennessee, with Republican presidential candidates winning by increasing margins in each election from 2004 on.
 Donald Trump won the county in 2020 by a margin of nearly 51 points, the widest in the county's electoral history from 1912 on for a candidate of any party.
+However, Democrats remain active in local politics in Marion County.
+In the August 2026 county general election, Democrats won the offices of County Mayor, County Trustee, and County Clerk.